jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 ---

 **Access** , **acceptability**, and **availability** - these are the factors that undermine our mental healthcare system.
-You can see them in my dad’s story, but you can see them in the stories of others as well.
+You can see them in my dad’s story, but you can see them in the stories of so many of our family, friends, and even ourselves.

 ---